 Smoking: Smoking is prohibited in the vehicles or when the group is gathered for meals, checklists, etc. If you are sharing a room with a nonsmoker, please do not smoke in the room.
 If you smoke in the field, do so well away and downwind from the group.
 If any location where the group is gathered has a stricter policy than the WINGS policy, that stricter policy will prevail.

-CLIMATE: Mid-May weather in the Midwest can be extremely variable with temperatures possibly ranging from the mid-30s (even high 20s) to the high 80s F. Some precipitation, perhaps heavy and possible as snow, is likely during the course of the week as various weather systems pass through and it can be windy as well.
+CLIMATE: Mid-May weather in the Midwest is extremely variable with temperatures possibly ranging from the mid-30s (even high 20s) to the high 80s F. Some precipitation, perhaps heavy and possible as snow, is likely during the course of the week as various weather systems pass through and it can be windy as well.
 Bring warm clothes!

 FOOD: Food is North American standard.
 Lunches will be a mix of picnics (as weather permits) and quick service restaurants.